Techworker/sbx/packages/crypto/README.md

 #### Importing an encrypted private key

-The library can decrypt an wallet exported and encrypted private key from the wallet and returns a KeyPair.
+The library can decrypt an encrypted private key from the wallet and returns a KeyPair.

 ```js
 const sbxCrypto = require('@sbx/crypto');